Remi-Coulom/joedb/doc/source/network_protocol.rst

        data
-U                       reply to U or p when the push succeeded C                       reply to U or p when the push failed (conflict) R                       reply to L, p, U or u when the server is read-only u                       reply to u (no timeout) t                       reply to u, U, or p in case of timeout H                       reply to H, hash is matching h                       reply to H, hash mismatch i                       reply to i
+U                       reply to U or p when the push succeeded C                       reply to U or p when the push failed (conflict) R                       reply to L, p, U, u, or B when the server is read-only u                       reply to u (no timeout) t                       reply to u, U, or p in case of timeout H                       reply to H, hash is matching h                       reply to H, hash mismatch i                       reply to i b      size             reply to b
+       data
+B      blob_id          reply to B
 ====== ================ ======================================================